radhey24h/cloud-in-depth/aws-in-depth/Day-8-AWS-Serverless/01-AWS-Serverless.md

 # AWS Serverless

 AWS Serverless services allow you to build and run applications without managing servers.
 With serverless computing, you can focus on writing code and configuring services, while AWS handles the infrastructure management.
-This document provides an in-depth overview of key AWS serverless components, including architecture, use cases, billing details, and relevant commands and code snippets.

 ## AWS Serverless Architecture
 The AWS Serverless architecture includes several key components that work together to build scalable and resilient applications:

 ### 1. AWS Lambda